Prospective MST Students

 IELTS score of 6.5 or higher

 - Personal Statement

 See the MST FAQ for detailed information on admission requirements, English language proficiency

 If you have earned an undergraduate degree in accounting from an institution in the United States, then you have completed all the prerequisite courses for the MST program.
 If you have earned an undergraduate degree in accounting from an institution outside of the United States, you will still need to complete a course in Tax (comparable to Taxation of Individuals and Flow-Through Entities) in an institution located in the United States.

 If you have not earned an accounting undergraduate degree, you will need to complete the following undergraduate courses (or equivalent) prior to admission.
 We’ve included the course numbers in parenthesis in case you’d like to take them at SJSU:

 • Intermediate Accounting II (BUS1 121B)

-• Tax Factors of Business and Investment Decisions (BUS1 123A) – a comparable course must be completed at an institution located in the United States.
+• Taxation of Individuals and Flow-Through Entities (BUS1 123A) – a comparable course must be completed at an institution located in the United States.

 We recommend you take these courses prior to beginning our program:

 • Fundamentals of Finance (BUS1 170)